BChow5/Assignment1/README.md

 6. Save the Config file to finish

 You're now ready to connect to your droplet using SSH!
+You can now connect to your droplet by using `ssh user-name`